Cetaceans of the Caribbean: Cuvier's beaked whale (Ziphius cavirostris)

 Cuvier's beaked whale, or goose-beaked whale, is the most common and abundant species of beaked whale.
 It is sighted in all the oceans, from the tropics to the polar regions, excluding shallow waters and very high latitudes.

-In the North-East Atlantic, it is sighted mainly along the edge of the continental shelf and, in the Gulf of Mexico, in areas where the depth is greater than 1000 m.
+In the North-East Atlantic Ocean, it is sighted mainly along the edge of the continental shelf and, in the Gulf of Mexico, in areas where the depth is greater than 1000 m.

 Studies on some populations suggest that Cuvier's beaked whale appears to travel relatively limited distances and have a strong fidelity to a particular region, suggesting a relatively strong social structure.

 The species has been recorded making the longest dive ever documented for any mammal, rendering its detection and the estimation of its abundance very difficult.
 Its distribution is known mainly through strandings.
 It is also one of the cetacean species most frequently found stranded in the North-Eastern Caribbean.

 Sightings have been reported off Cuba, Dominican Republic, Saint Martin, Dominica, Martinique, Saint Vincent, Barbados, Venezuela, Colombia, the Dutch Leeward Islands and Puerto Rico.